-Understanding functions and performance criteria for EMC testing
+Understanding functions and performance criteria for EMC compliance testing

-EMC compliance is determined by how a product operates and performs during testing.
-When testing for emissions, which is the measurement of the generation of electromagnetic energy by a source and its release into the environment, your device must be exercising all parts of the circuit fully.
+Emissions testing is the measurement of the generation of electromagnetic energy by a source and its release into the environment.
+When testing for emissions your device must be exercising all parts of the circuit fully.

-When testing for immunity, which is the ability of equipment to function correctly in the presence of ElectroMagnetic Interference (EMI), some tests will use continuous (usually modulated) waves and others will involve very short bursts (transient) phenomena.
+Immunity testing is the ability of equipment to function correctly in the presence of Electromagnetic Interference (EMI).
+When testing for immunity some tests will use continuous (usually modulated) waves and others will involve very short bursts (transient) phenomena.

 No degradation of performance or loss of function is allowed below a minimum performance level specified by the manufacturer (or what the user may reasonably expect) when the equipment is used as intended.

-(Criterion A means that your product has performed normally and within specifications that have usually been outlined in the product manual, both during and after the test)
+Criteria A means that your product has performed normally and within specifications that have usually been outlined in the product manual, both during and after the test.

 No degradation of performance or loss of function is allowed, after the application of the phenomena below a performance level specified by the manufacturer (or what the user may reasonably expect) when the equipment is used as intended.

-(Criterion C is similar to B, but the test includes allowance for operator intervention.
-For example, this might mean that you need to turn the device back on to resume normal performance)
+Criteria C is similar to B, but the test includes an allowance for operator intervention.
+For example, this might mean that you need to turn the device back on to resume normal performance.

-If you would like to find out more about EMC testing requirements or speak to one of Element’s Engaged Experts about your EMC testing requirements, contact us.
+If you would like to find out more about EMC testing and certification or speak to one of Element’s Engaged Experts about your EMC testing requirements, contact us today.

 More from Element